Chandelier Removal: DIY Tutorial in 4 Simple Steps

 Loosen the ceiling canopy to access the junction box, carefully disconnect the chandelier's wires while noting their connections.

-Before you start or handle any electrical components, keep these 3 safety tips in mind to ensure a smooth and safe chandelier removal:
+Before you start or handle any electrical parts, keep these 3 safety tips in mind to make sure the removal goes well:

 • 1.
 Always use a non-contact voltage tester to check for power before touching any wires.

 • 2.
-Call a professional electrician for large or heavy chandeliers, or if the wiring looks outdated or complex.
+Call a pro for too large and heavy chandeliers, or if the wiring looks old or hard to understand.

 • 3.
-After removal, neatly organize and secure any remaining ceiling wires to make future replacements or installations easier and safer.
+After moving the light, neatly organize and fix any remaining ceiling wires to make future work easier and safer.

 For more detailed instructions and tips for safely on removing light fixtures, check out our Step-by-Step Guide to Removing a Light Fixture.